UKCloud/documentation/articles/vmware/vmw-ref-virtual-hardware-v11.md

 ## Are there precautions I need to be aware of?

 The update of CPU features may result in some operating systems being reconfigured on their next reboot.
 We advise that you monitor the first reboot of any VMs to ensure any OS configuration changes apply correctly.

+For other precautions, and guidance, please visit VMWare's [guide] (https://kb.vmware.com/s/article/1010675)

 ## Feedback